Yakitrak/ticktick-alfred-workflow/README.md

 ## Contributing
 If you have any issues or feature requests, please open an [issue](https://github.com/yakitrak/ticktick-alfred-workflow/issues/new) or a [pull request](https://github.com/Yakitrak/ticktick-alfred-workflow/pulls).

 ## Acknowledgements
+- [TickTick API](https://developer.ticktick.com/api#/openapi) - The TickTick API used to build this workflow.
 - [ualfred](https://github.com/ischaojie/ualfred) + [Alfred Workflow](https://github.com/deanishe/alfred-workflow) - The python3 library fork and the Alfred workflow library used to build this workflow.
-- [parsedatetime](https://github.com/bear/parsedatetime/) - Used to parse natural language dates and times.
+- [parsedatetime](https://github.com/bear/parsedatetime/) - Used to parse natural language dates and times for creating tasks.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details